 If you are trying not to leave home, let your kids help think up something to make with what you have at home.
 Some of our favorites are “Freezer Soup” (whatever frozen veggies are in the freezer plus some chicken and seasonings) and homemade chili (canned beans, browned ground beef, onion, canned tomatoes, and a green pepper if we have it).
 You can come up with some good meals if you get creative.

 I don’t know about your yard, but after a long winter, my yard is in need of some serious TLC.
 My flower beds need prep work done and my vegetable garden is ready for a lot of attention.
-Since my kids are excited to spend time outside, I am going to put them to work!
+Since my kids are excited to spend time outside on warmer days, I am going to put them to work!
 And while we can’t physically visit with our elderly neighbors, we could spend time helping clean up our neighbors’ yard without risk of exposure for anyone!